thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-06-23-welcoming-our-new-residents-thoughtworks-arts-residency.markdown

 ## Presentations
 **Ellen Pearlman** will be on [Future Everything](https://futureeverything.org/)'s virtual panel, [Future Focus: Art Hack Practice - Then and Then, on Wednesday, June 24th](https://futureeverything.org/event/future-focus-art-hack-practice-iii/).
 The panel will  look at curatorial practices, and art making, which reflects upon pandemic and post-pandemic times.
 The event is part of a new virtual platform of critical conversations, talks and debates, and a space that encourages cross-sector exchange, networking and collaboration.

 Ellen presented her residency project AIBO at the [Starts Residencies Days](https://vertigo.starts.eu/starts-residencies-days/?fbclid=IwAR0nBjhzJm7KHunLMG0_fIeKbQN7N7TtBJl93ys07X2z0tlcSzJiVexgjlc) in Paris, France, February 29th - March 1st.
 Ellen  was the keynote at [World Usability Day](https://wud.ee/talk/creative-collaborations-between-art-and-tech-thoughtworks-arts/) in Estonia this past November.
-Her address was on *Creative Collaborations Between Art and Tech: ThoughtWorks Arts*.
+Her address was on *Creative Collaborations Between Art and Tech: Thoughtworks Arts*.

 {% include image file='aibo.png'
    link='https://www.youtube.com/watch?v=Yl8qLULEdwM'